rachaelesler/rachaelesler/README.md

 👋 Hi, I’m @rachaelesler

-🌱 I’m currently learning C#, WPF, .NET, Unity game development, and MicroPython.
+🌱 I’m currently learning C#, .NET, Unity game development, and MicroPython.

 <!---
 rachaelesler/rachaelesler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.